Vampire (Buffy the Vampire Slayer): Characteristics

+Blood

-Vampires in the Buffyverse live on a diet of blood, preferring fresh human blood; they can distinguish the blood of different animals by flavor, and those who do not drink human blood enjoy that of otters.
-They require no other food or drink, and although they can ingest it they generally find it bland.
-Prolonged deprivation of blood can impair a vampire's higher brain functions and they become "living skeletons", but lack of blood will not result in a vampire's death.
+Vampires in the Buffy universe live on a diet of blood, preferring fresh human blood; they can distinguish the blood of different animals by flavor, and those who do not drink human blood enjoy that of otters.
+They require no other food or drink; although they can ingest it, they generally find it bland.
+Prolonged deprivation of blood can impair a vampire's higher brain functions and they become "living skeletons", but do not die.
 They do not need to breathe air—although they can breathe to speak or smoke—and they cannot pass breath on to others via CPR.
 They are affected by drugs, poisons, and electricity, and they can be sedated and tasered.
-Some vampires enjoy both alcoholic and caffeinated beverages, and tobacco.
+Some vampires in the series enjoy recreational drug use like alcoholic and caffeinated beverages, and tobacco—Spike, the witty "bad boy" vampire, frequently enjoys smoking cigarettes, and Angel frequently drinks coffee and tea to cope his restless lifestyle.

-Vampires can change at will between human appearance and a monstrous form with a pronounced brow ridge, yellow eyes, and sharp teeth.
-They make a roaring sound when angered.
-In human form, they can be detected by their lack of heartbeat and lower body temperature.
-They do not cast reflections, although they can be photographed and filmed.
-They are largely immune to mind-reading, but Willow Rosenberg can telepathically communicate with vampires such as Spike.

-Vampires can be killed by beheading, burning with fire, sunlight, or excessive amount of holy water, by penetration of the heart by a wooden object, or powerful explosives.
-When killed, a vampire rapidly turns to dry dust.
-They heal quickly from most injuries but do not regrow lost limbs (although Spike was able to use his hands when they were reattached after being amputated by a mentally disturbed Slayer) and can acquire scars.
-Their flesh burns in direct sunlight, and on contact with blessed objects such as holy water, a Bible, recently consecrated ground or a Christian cross.
-They can enter consecrated buildings but appear to feel ill at ease.
-Vampires are attracted to bright colors and are said to dislike garlic.